nizos/nizos.github.io/src/posts/improving-website-speed-with-compression/index.md

 After compressing and serving static files, the loading speed of my website improved significantly.
 However, don't just take my word for it.
 Let's examine some real-world examples that illustrate the effectiveness of compression.

+Here is how the time-to-interactive changed on mobile for the following sites:

-- Organization website: Time-to interactive was reduced from 1.5 seconds to 0.9 seconds on mobile.
+- Organization website: Reduced from 1.5 to 0.9 seconds.
-- Conference website: Time-to-interactive was reduced from 1.4 seconds to 1.0 seconds on mobile.
+- Conference website: Reduced from 1.4 to 1.0 seconds.

 These are just a few examples of how powerful compression can be in improving website speed.
 With the easy implementation and significant benefits, it is clear why HTTP compression and pre-compressing files have become standard practice in web development.